dadoonet/elasticsearch-beyonder/README.md

 When Beyonder starts, it will create 2 component templates into elasticsearch, named respectively `component1` and `component2`.

-By default, Beyonder will not overwrite a component template if it already exists.
-This can be overridden by setting `force` to `true` in the expanded factory method `ElasticsearchBeyonder.start()`.

 ### Index templates

 To define index templates, you can create json files within the `elasticsearch/_index_templates/` dir.